Withdrawal is one of the signs of teenage depression…

 - Always remember that adolescent behaviour is age appropriate.
 It is not abnormal and necessarily deliquent for teens to be anxious, rude or grumpy.
 That does not mean you musn’t take signs of teenage depression seriously but rudeness etc won’t be there forever.
 It is normal and it does pass.

 - Always let them know that you love them.
 This helped me so much!
 It reminded me that I needed to let ‘love’ be my main emotion towards them.
-And it reminded them that, despite antisocial behaviour (which is unacceptable), they were always loved (and still are).
+And it reminded them that, despite antisocial behavior (which is unacceptable), they were always loved (and still are).

 - Always keep talking.
 Communication is so vital for emotions to be heard and voiced.
 For them and for me.
 I found that I needed to let them have their say without judgement or comment sometimes.
 The process of keeping communicating is more important than who has the last say, or even what is said.
 Remember, it new territory for both of you.